Scottish Rite: Albert Pike

 Born in Boston, Massachusetts on December 29, 1809, Albert Pike is asserted within the Southern Jurisdiction as the man most responsible for the growth and success of the Scottish Rite from an obscure Masonic Rite in the mid-19th century to the international fraternity that it became.
 Pike received the 4th through the 32nd Degrees in March 1853 from Albert Mackey, in Charleston, South Carolina, and was appointed Deputy Inspector for Arkansas that same year.

-At this point, the degrees were in a rudimentary form, and often included only a brief history and legend of each degree, as well as other brief details which usually lacked a workable ritual for their conferral.
-In 1855, the Supreme Council appointed a committee to prepare and compile rituals for the 4th through the 32nd Degrees.
-That committee was composed of Albert G. Mackey, John H. Honour, William S. Rockwell, Claude P. Samory, and Albert Pike.
-Of these five committee members, Pike did all the work of the committee.

-In 1857 Pike completed his first revision of the 4°-32° ritual, and printed 100 copies.
+In 1857 Pike completed his first revision of the 4°-32° ritual and printed 100 copies.
 This revision, which Mackey dubbed the "Magnum Opus", was never adopted by the Supreme Council.
 According to Arturo de Hoyos, 33°, the Scottish Rite's Grand Historian, the Magnum Opus became the basis for future ritual revisions.

 In March 1858, Pike was elected a member of the Supreme Council for the Southern Jurisdiction of the United States, and in January 1859 he became its Grand Commander.
 The American Civil War interrupted his work on the Scottish Rite rituals.
-About 1870 he, and the Supreme Council, moved to Washington, DC.
+Around 1870, he, and the Supreme Council, moved to Washington, DC.
 In 1884 his revision of the rituals was complete.

 Scottish Rite Grand Archivist and Grand Historian de Hoyos created the following chart of Pike's ritual revisions:

 Pike also wrote lectures about all the degrees, which were published in 1871 under the title Morals and Dogma of the Ancient and Accepted Scottish Rite of Freemasonry.

-Revisions after Pike

-In 2000 the Southern Jurisdiction revised its ritual.
-The current ritual is based upon Pike's, but with some differences.